Add Events to WordPress with The Events Calendar

 No matter what type of WordPress site you manage at some point you may want to share events with your readers.
 And that is awesome!
 Whether you run a blog about music, a website for a community group, manage a page for a professional association or maybe you write about WordPress – there are events happening every week that relate to your topic.
 So why not share them with your readers?

 How To Add Events To WordPress

 WordPress is a powerful platform, and lucky for you theme and plugin developers have already done all the hard work to make sharing events via WordPress possible.
-Your first option is to install a theme that includes an events custom post type (like the Earth theme pictured above).
+Your first option is to install a theme that includes an events custom post type.
 This is convenient since you won’t have any compatibility issues – the events are built-in.
 But you could run into some troubles later on if you want to switch themes as they might have different event options (making for a bumpy theme transition).

 Your second option is to keep the theme you currently have (or maybe upgrade to something fresh & new) and install an events plugin.
 This is a great way to manage your events since no matter which theme you use all of your event posts are safe and sound with the plugin.
 Just be make sure your plugin is compatible with your WordPress theme before getting started, and try to choose a quality plugin you know is supported.

 Events Calendar Setup Guide

 Ready to add events to your WordPress site?
 If you’ve decided to go the theme route, just install your theme and use the custom post type to start adding your events.

 If you want to use a plugin we highly recommend the free Events Calendar plugin by Modern Tribe.
 Not only is this plugin completely free but it also boasts a responsive design, built-in tooltips, tag & category support, advanced search, Google maps integration and a custom widget for your upcoming events.
 Plus it’s translation ready so you can easily use the plugin for any locale.